Rabbit Myths: What Every Future Bunny Family Should Know

 Myth #3: Carrots Are a Rabbit’s Main Food

-Reality: Carrots are treats, not dinner.
+Reality: Carrots are a treat, not a staple.

 Myth #4: Rabbits Can Live Outside Year-Round

-Reality: Domestic rabbits belong indoors with their families.
+Reality: Domestic rabbits belong indoors.

 Myth #5: Rabbits Don’t Need Vet Care or Spaying/Neutering